All Things Stewart Springs

 Longtime general manager Rowena P. was at last stepping down -- two years AFTER the sale.
 She'd acted mostly by remote from hundreds of miles away during the last two of a controversial, health-plagued, 12-year profit-driven run, while non-empowered on-site staff rubber-stamped strict marching orders from the new 'owners' relayed through her.

-Soon enough, all hell would break loose.
+For, soon enough, all hell would break loose.

 From frying pan to fire